AtomosEnAlmibar/linux-distro-manager/README.md

 # linux-distro-manager
-Manager of Kinux distros and versions
+Manager of Linux distros and versions